-7. Visit the Temple of the Sun and Moon in Cathedral Valley – One of the best things to do in Capitol Reef
+7. Visit the Temple of the Sun and Moon in Cathedral Valley – A unique thing to do in Capitol Reef

 The Temple of the Sun and Moon, located within the grounds of the Capitol Reef National Park in Utah, are two incredible monuments that have been standing for centuries.